 The Martha Stewart Living design “Flights of Fancy” (photo at the top of this feature) covers a 10 foot blue spruce tree with flocks of glittering birds and nests.
 A shimmering peacock adorns to the top, its golden tail cascading down the tree.
 Mere mortals tread carefully when trying to recreate this one.
 I have a feeling that team of elves worked very long and hard to meet Martha’s approval.

-In “Go Green” cardboard mattress boxes have been recycled into a silhouetted tree, reindeer and ground covering.
+According to our mattress reviews conducted after we came to visit – in “Go Green” cardboard, mattress boxes have been recycled into a silhouetted tree, reindeer and ground covering.
 These section cut pieces are surrounded by LED lamps and other recycled materials decorations.

 Taking a contemporary spin on holiday decorations “A Modern Holiday” and “Hand-made by the Day” offer crisp and clean decors that may from the outset seem minimalistic, but offer a refreshing break from the ornament filled trees.
 These two designs pair paintings with simple holiday pieces creating classic and manageable decors.